Landing Page Examples: 20 Best Examples From Real Companies To Steal Today

 This page is so targeted that makes a curly-haired girl like moi feel included and catered to!

-And MAY I SAY how I loved, loved, LOVED that the popup on this page features a woman with curly hair (see below)?
+And MAY I SAY how I loved, loved, LOVED that the popup on this OUAI page features a woman with curly hair (see below)?

 That’s the kind of harmony I need in my life!

-5. Landing Page Examples – Eurowings
+5. Haruki Murakami Landing Page Example

-6. Landing Page Examples – Salesforce
+6. Halsey Landing Page Example

 I thought I should include an example from as many industries as possible, so here goes one for the musicians (struggling and not) reading this.

 YOU’RE GOING TO MAKE IT!

 Now, on a side note, did you know you could start building your fanbase with email marketing, notifying your fans of your release dates, tour dates, causes you are supporting, collaborations you are working on, and other exclusive content?

 Well, here is one more thing you can do!
 Create multiple landing pages to do any of the above or sell your own merchandise.